Vikes lose 6 players to injury in preseason game

 Aviante Collins started in place of Hill before moving to left tackle and subsequently left guard.
 Cornelius Edison, who started the game at center, had to come back in after Andrews got hurt and played almost a full game.

 Players have cited the "next man up" mentality throughout training camp, as injuries have forced the Vikings to continue to shuffle personnel across all positions except left tackle.
-Building continuity while continually adjusting for new personnel has proven to be the most challenging part of the process.
+Building continuity while continually adjusting for new personnel has proved to be the most challenging part of the process.

 "We have to get on the stick here pretty quick," Zimmer said.
 "I think Remmers will be back next week, which will be good.
 I think Elflein has a chance to get back here pretty soon.
 That will help.
 I don't know about Rashod yet, so we'll see.
 It's tough, but we're not the only ones in the league to be having these issues, I'm sure.
 We just have a few more than we should have at this point in time.
 That's life."